 I am a native North Carolinian, born and raised in the Triangle area of central North Carolina.
 I currently live in Durham with my wife, Casey, and our two little ones, Ezra and Pax.
 I am a Duke alum, completing my undergraduate, seminary, and doctoral training there.

 I teach at Samford University, where I serve as Visiting Assistant Professor of Worship and Music and Associate Director for the Center for Worship and the Arts.
 Before that, I taught church history and worship at Duke Divinity School as an adjunct professor.
-I also occasionally teach workshops on worship leading, songwriting, and audio production for the church.
-I served as a music director at Christ Community Church in Chapel Hill, NC for ten years before becoming the Director of Worship at All Saints Anglican Church in Durham, NC.
+I also occasionally teach workshops on worship leading, songwriting, and audio production for the church at various conferences.
+I served as a music director at Christ Community Church in Chapel Hill, NC from 2005-2015, and as Director of Worship at All Saints Anglican Church in Durham, NC from 2016 to 2018.

 new songs and retune old ones for the benefit of the church.
 As a writer, I research and write on contemporary worship music and occasionally contribute to popular publications like Christianity Today.
-I'm currently writing a book on the cultural history of contemporary worship music in modern America.
+I'm currently working on a book on the cultural history of contemporary worship music in modern America.